solvebio/solvebio-ruby/README.md

 # SolveBio Ruby Client

-The solve Python package and command-line interface (CLI) are used to work in our bioinformatics environment.
+This packages provides a command-line interface (CLI) and Ruby API interface to SolveBio.

 For more information about SolveBio see http://www.solvebio.com